-Billion Indians lack purchasing power: Industry report
+One billion Indians lack purchasing power: Industry report

 India’s ‘consuming’ class only has 140 million people while the ‘aspirant’ class has 300 million people, according to venture capital firm Blume Ventures.